 Two Heads, generously supported by four families, originally welcomed 40 students into Balham Leisure Centre.
-That school has now grown to nearly 340 students in an estate that includes an Art Studio, Science laboratories, gym, library, and computing classrooms.
+That school has now grown to a school of 340 pupils on a site owned by Finton House Educational Trust that includes an art studio, science laboratories, gym, library, and computing classrooms.
 All of this has been achieved through the unstinting support of Finton’s friends and families, trusts and foundations, and corporate donations.

-School fees cover the day to day running of the School, with any operational surplus put back into the charity, including support towards the bursary programme and a limited number of partnerships with our community partners.
+Finton is a not-for-profit charity.
+School fees cover the day to day running of the School and any operational surplus is put back into the charity.

-Finton House was founded on the principle of inclusivity, yet not everyone can afford the benefits of private schooling.
-The Sally Walker Bursary, created in memory of a much-loved Finton Headmistress, funds free or assisted places to children who would otherwise not have access to a Finton education.
+Finton House was founded on the principle of inclusivity.
+The Sally Walker Bursary Fund was created in memory of a much-loved Finton Headmistress, and funds free or assisted places for children who would otherwise not have access to a Finton education.

-A transformational bursary is just that; a life-changing opportunity for someone with potential, giving them a platform to achieve in the long term and give back to society.
+A bursary is transformational: a life-changing opportunity for someone with potential, giving them a platform to achieve in the long term and give back to society.
 The scheme is targeted at those who will benefit the most and includes funding for everything from clubs to music lessons to travel support.

-If you would like to donate to the Sally Walker Bursary, please complete the Donation Form and return it to the Development Office.
+If you would like to donate to the Sally Walker Fund, please visit Finton Forum and donate now.

 School budgets are always squeezed by the unexpected.
 This often means ‘nice to have’ projects, which can have a positive impact on learning, never take off.
-We would like to create a dedicated annual fund for these plans and ideas to ensure they aren’t left behind.
-Example projects could include:
+We have a fund dedicated to support these plans and ideas to ensure that local children, charities and state schools can share in Finton life.

-If you would like to donate to Finton House’s Annual Fund, please complete the Donation Form and return it to the Development Office.
+If you would like to donate to Finton House’s Sally Walker Fund, please visit Finton Forum and donate now.